nikp359/proglog/README.md

 # proglog

-Repository for Distributed services with Go course
+Repository for Distributed Log services with Go